 Simply put, a credit report – anywhere in the world – is a detailed history of your financial life.

-Credit scores are simply which shows how creditworthy you are.
+Credit scores are simply numerical expressions that show how creditworthy you are.

 Looking for the answer to a specific question?
 Check out any of these sections to get straight to the point: